soupi/learn-haskell-blog-generator/src/03-html/07-internal_modules.md

 with it.

-It is important to note that users are building their project against the API that we expose to them, and the package manager don't generally provide access to the source code, so they can't, for example, modify the `Html` module (that we expose) in their project directly without jumping through some hoops.
+It is important to note that users are building their project against the API that we expose to them, and the package manager doesn't generally provide access to the source code, so they can't, for example, modify the `Html` module (that we expose) in their project directly without jumping through some hoops.